daywalker90/clnaddress/README.md

 - ``clnaddress-description``: Description shown in wallets, defaults to ``Thank you :)``
 - ``clnaddress-listen``: Listen address for the LNURL web server.
 Use ``[::]`` to bind to everything.
 Defaults to ``localhost:9797``
 - ``clnaddress-base-url``: Base URL of you lnaddress service, e.g. ``https://sub.domain.org/path/``, no default and must be set
-- ``clnaddress-nostr-privkey``: Nostr private key for signing zap receipts, no default and optional, but required for zap support
+- ``clnaddress-nostr-privkey``: Nostr private key for signing zap receipts, no default and optional, but required for zap support.
+It is recommended to create another key for this and not use your usual nostr key.

 # Methods
 * **clnaddress-adduser** *user* [*is_email*] [*description*]